-Ukraine war: Zelensky says blackouts in Kharkiv and Donetsk caused by targeted Russian attacks
+Ukraine war: Kharkiv blackouts caused by targeted Russian attacks - Zelensky

 By Elsa Maishman